aschearer/image-powertools/Examples/ComposeImages/ComposeImagesExample.md

     image-powertools --tool=ComposeImages --config=Examples\ComposeImages\ComposeImages.json
     Finished running tool: ComposeImages.
 Exited with code: 0 The program exited without errors.

-Now you can navigate to `Examples\ComposImages\Output` and view the generated images.
+Now you can navigate to `Examples\ComposeImages\Output` and view the generated images.